Life WILL BE What YOU Make it!

 Money2eat4life FREE READ

-**As of September 1, 2022: Due to the addition of disinfectant to paper towel, toilet paper and paper napkins (in Canada and most everywhere in the world) since this year's strain of flu virus (a type of coronavirus) seems to have been blown out of proportion causing mass fear, hoarding and even affected peoples' ability to think rationally (or at all); and since we have all been under supposed lockdown since March 17, 2020 and are now actually self-educating and learning how to cook, clean and survive on our own more:
+**As of January, 2023: Due to the addition of disinfectant to paper towel, toilet paper and paper napkins all over the world since the year 2020's strain of flu virus (a type of corona virus) seems to have been blown out of proportion somewhat, causing mass fear, hoarding and even affected peoples' ability to think rationally (or at all); and since we have all been under supposed lock down more on than off since March 17, 2020...we are now actually self-educating and learning how to cook, clean and survive on our own more:

 I DO NOT RECOMMEND USING PAPER TOWEL, NAPKINS OR TOILET PAPER to clean or store your food at this time!
 Disinfectant is still toxic to humans and animals and I personally have had severe skin reactions and even wheezing and coughing at times from it.

 It has also been added to almost ALL cleaners, shampoo, conditioners, soaps, and is coated on almost all products; even the bags you are charged for at the stores, now come disinfected/sanitized on the inside too.